Met Police officer charged with rape and misconduct in public office

 The offences are alleged to have taken place between January and August this year.

-Pc Murray was listed for a first hearing at Westminster Magistrates’ Court on Thursday.
+Murray appeared at Westminster Magistrates’ Court for a preliminary hearing on Thursday.

+He was remanded in custody and the case will next be heard at Southwark Crown Court on September 14.

 A referral has been made to the Independent Office for Police Conduct.